Privacy & Fair Processing Notice

-The patient-level information received and managed by the NABCOP team is treated as confidential.
-We analysing the data to produce the information on patient care and outcomes, the NABCOP team use de-identified data and so individual patients are not identifiable.
+The patient-level information received and managed by the NABCOP team was treated as confidential.
+We analysed the data to produce the information on patient care and outcomes, the NABCOP team used de-identified data and so individual patients were not identifiable.

-The audit is also careful when publishing information to include graphs or tables that do not allow individuals to be identified.
-To ensure this, the Audit follows guidelines on publishing statistics issued by the Office for National Statistics – Review of the Dissemination of Health Statistics: Confidentiality Guidance.
+The audit was also careful when publishing information to include graphs or tables that did not allow individuals to be identified.
+To ensure this, the Audit followed guidelines on publishing statistics issued by the Office for National Statistics – Review of the Dissemination of Health Statistics: Confidentiality Guidance.

 Management of patient data by the NABCOP team

-The NABCOP team are based at the Royal College of Surgeons of England (RCS).
+The NABCOP team was based at the Royal College of Surgeons of England (RCS).
 The RCS conforms to the General Data Protection Regulation (GDPR) and other legislation that relates to the collection and use of patient data.
 The RCS has strict security measures in place to safeguard the use and storage of de-identified patient-level information, which is handled in accordance with the GDPR.
-All de-identified data extracts are stored on a password protected encrypted server at the RCS with restricted access to named analysts in the NABCOP project team.
+All de-identified data extracts are stored on a password protected encrypted server at the RCS with restricted access to named analysts in the audit project teams.

-The NABCOP only shares patient-level data following a strict governance procedure to ensure compliance with the General Data Protection Regulation (GDPR).
+The NABCOP only shared patient-level data following a strict governance procedure to ensure compliance with the General Data Protection Regulation (GDPR).

-Researchers may apply to the NABCOP Data Controller (HQIP) if they want to use the patient data for a research study.
-These requests undergo a stringent approvals process as outlined by HQIP.
+Researchers could apply to the NABCOP Data Controller (HQIP and NHSE for England) if they wanted to use the patient data for a research study.
+These requests underwent a stringent approvals process as outlined by HQIP.

-What if I do not want my information used by the Audit?
+What if I did not want my information used by the Audit?